juliavekim/StarCLIP/README.md

 ## File Structure

+This repository is structured, as follows:

-├── Paper/                # PDF and LaTeX source files
+-   `Paper` contains the PDF and LaTeX source files of the paper.
-├── Scripts/
-│   ├── StarNet.ipynb     # CNN training for stellar parameter regression
-│   └── StarCLIP.ipynb    # Contrastive framework implementation
+-   `Scripts` contains the Python scripts used to train CNNs (`StarNet.ipynb`) and implement the contrastive frameworks (`StarCLIP.ipynb`).